crabnebula-dev/tauri-fuzz/docs/src/diary.md

     - Due to monomorphisation there should be multiple implementation of our generic function
   - We changed the way we take harness pointer, make it a function rather than a closure

+## Removing LibAFL fork from the project

+- the project is more about having a runtime that detects anomalies during fuzzing than creating a fuzzer in itself
+- we can decouple the project from LibAFL furthermore and remove our fork of LibAFL to be sync with the upstream version